zotero/zoterobib/src/html/faq.md

 If you're using a word processor, you can simply click <i>Copy to Clipboard</i> and paste the formatted bibliography into your document.

-With certain combinations of citation styles and word processors (e.g., LibreOffice), some of the formatting may be wrong when you export via the clipboard.
+With certain combinations of citation styles and word processors (e.g., LibreOffice), some of the formatting may become mangled when you export via the clipboard.
 In those cases, select <i>Download RTF</i> from the Export drop-down to download a formatted document that you can open in your word processor.

 If you're adding your bibliography to a webpage, you can use <i>Copy HTML</i> to copy HTML markup that you can embed in the page.